Sign Up to shop

 Screen Shot 2023-07-27 at 3.48.57 PM

-Summerill & Bishop is a home and tablewares retailer in Holland Park.
-Their shopfront changes every few months, each highlighting a distinct art style.
-This go round they've been inspired by the streets of Lisbon, using secondhand china plates from charity shops to adorn their shopfront that creates a stunning result.
+Summerill & Bishop is a home and tableware retailer in Holland Park, London.
+Their shopfront changes every few months, each highlighting a distinct art style that syncs with their current collection.
+For this window, they've taken inspiration from the streets of Lisbon, using secondhand china plates from charity shops to create this striking result.

 3. Pedlars